-METALS-Strengthening dollar curbs Copper rebound
+METALS-Strengthening dollar curbs copper rebound

 TIN: Indonesia’s December exports of refined tin rose 23% year on year to 6,447 tonnes, data showed.

-Reporting by Peter Hobson Additional reporting by Tom Daly Editing by David Goodman
+All but aluminium were up over the week.
+(Reporting by Peter Hobson; Additional reporting by Tom Daly; Editing by David Goodman and Mark Potter)